Programmes

 • Are there any exams for the programmes or courses?

-We have exams for language courses only.
+We have exams for biblical language courses only.
 While there are no exams for all other courses, we require assignments to be submitted.
 Typically, these are essays, book reviews, reflection papers or project presentations.
 Please see the sample synopsis on assignment submission here.
 Please see Guidelines for Academic Papers here.

 • Can my course credits be transferred to programmes?